Plantar Warts

 Identification Problems

-Most warts are harmless and benign, even though painful.
+Most warts are harmless and benign, though painful.
 They are often mistaken for corns, which are layers of dead skin that build up to protect an area which is being continuously irritated.

 On the bottom of the feet, plantar warts tend to be hard and flat, rough-surfaced, with well-defined boundaries.
 They are generally fleshier when they are on the top of the feet or the toes.
 They are often gray or brown with a center that appears as one or more pinpoints of black.